EURODEO/e-soh-technical-architecture/README.md

 To mitigate a disaster or total loss of data a geo and service redundancy should be established at least for the project source code (e.g. automated mirroring/pulling of the public repository).
 Backup systems may also be created inside the EUMETSAT cloud to create further redundancy.

+To mitigate temporal outages of some instances, a orchestration software like Kubernetes should be used.
+Such a software can automatically restart containers or provide new instantiated ones.

 ## 8. Maintenance and Support

 ### 8.1.
 Code Management and Versioning